sadhumitha-1/Data-Structures-Algorithms-Lab/lab 6/README.md

   Displays whether the input is balanced or not.
   Explore and consider at least **two designs/approaches** before finalizing your implementation.

-> ❓ **Question:** What is the time complexity of each solution, and what is the optimal solution?
+>**Question:** What is the time complexity of each solution, and what is the optimal solution?
 > Justify your answer.
 (K5)

 ---